Billing Tips: Medical Supplies

 - Different contracted products that have the same HCPCS Level II code and different UPNs are reimbursable by Medi-Cal.
 The HCPCS Level II code should be entered on different lines of the claim with the unique UPN and qualifier code on each line of the claim.

-- If the HCPCS Level II code has an MAPC on file as indicated in the applicable Part 2 provider manuals, then the supplemental pricing information is not required on the claim.
+- If the non-contracted HCPCS Level II code has an MAPC on file as indicated in the applicable Part 2 provider manuals, then the documentation of product cost as an attachment to the claim is not required.

 - When submitting claims for different medical supply products with the same HCPCS Level II code that has an MAPC listed in the Medi-Cal appropriate Part 2 manual, providers can enter one HCPCS Level II code with the total number of units that represent the various products being billed.
 A pricing attachment is not required when all products billed have an established MAPC.

-- HCPCS Level II codes for non-contracted items without MAPCs listed in the applicable Part 2 provider manual will require supplemental pricing attachments as outlined in the specific manual sections.
+- For non-contracted HCPCS Level II codes without MAPCs listed in the applicable Part 2 provider manual will require documentation of product cost (an invoice, manufacturer's catalog page or price list), as an attachment to the claim for reimbursement as outlined in the specific manual sections.

-- When submitting claims for different medical supply products with the same HCPCS Level II code that does not have an MAPC, an attachment must be included with the claim identifying each product and the price for each item if the products have different rates.
+- When submitting claims for different medical supply products with the same HCPCS Level II code that does not have an MAPC, documentation of product cost as an attachment must be included with the claim clearly identifying each product and the price for each item if the products have different rates.

 - Providers may enter the billable amount for each product on separate service lines of the claim.
 The claim will suspend so that the invoice attachments can be reviewed and priced accordingly.